-The Plan enumerates all of the cost and benefit categories included in the RI Test and indicates which are included as a cost of efficiency, which are included as a cost of supply, and which are excluded from this comparison.
+The EE Plans enumerate all of the cost and benefit categories included in the RI Test and indicates which are included as a cost of efficiency, which are included as a cost of supply, and which are excluded from this comparison.
 The major categories that are excluded are economic development benefits, non-energy resource impacts such as water and sewer cost reductions, and other non-energy impact benefits other than those associated with income eligible rate discounts and reductions in arrearages.
-Tables 2 reflects the discussion in section 7.5 of the 2023 EE Plan, and shows that both the electric and gas portfolios, as proposed, are less than the cost of supply.
+Tables 2 reflects the discussion in section 6.5.2 of the 2024 EE Plan, and shows that both the electric and gas portfolios, as proposed, are less than the cost of supply.
+This is true even when comparing the cost of the programs with only the cost of supply for Rhode Island.

 Table 2.
-Comparison of Cost of Electric Energy Efficiency and Alternative Supply
+Comparison of Cost of Energy Efficiency and Alternative Supply

-Electric Portfolio Gas Portfolio

-Cost of Supply (\$M) \$284.6 \$97.5

-Cost of EE Programs (\$M) \$125.6 \$44.7

-Difference \$159.0 \$52.8
+Electric Electric Portfolio Gas Gas Portfolio Portfolio (RI Only) Portfolio (RI Only) Cost of Supply (\$M) \$161.9 \$134.8 \$52.0 \$51.7 Cost of EE Programs (\$M) \$113.8 \$113.8 \$41.1 \$41.0 Difference \$48.1 \$21.0 \$10.9 \$10.7

-Further, based on our participation in the discussions regarding this comparison and our review of the 2023 EE Plan, we believe that the Company has appropriately assessed the cost of efficiency and the cost of supply and determined that the former is less than the latter.
+Based on our participation in the discussions regarding this comparison and our review of the 2024 EE Plan, we believe that the Company has appropriately assessed the cost of efficiency and the cost of supply and determined that the former is less than the latter.
+Furthermore, we agree with the Company's assessment in the Three-Year Plan that significant deviations from this finding for 2024 is unlikely in 2025 and 2026.

-In summary, the EERMC Consultant Team concludes that the 2023 EE Plan meets the cost-effectiveness requirements of R.I.G.L. § 39-1-27.7(c)(5) and meets the revised LCP Standards guidance regarding the cost of efficiency and the cost of supply.
+In summary, the EERMC Consultant Team concludes that the 2024 EE Plan and the 2024-2026 Three Year EE Plan meet the cost-effectiveness requirements of R.I.G.L. § 39-1-27.7(c)(5) and of the LCP Standards guidance.